heala-io/heala-handbook/README.md

  - ### M - Team Onboarding Guidelines

     As a member of the tech team, it is important to understand and follow the guidelines in place to ensure that the team is able to work efficiently and effectively.
 [Learn More](guidelines/team-onboarding.md)

+ - ### N - Team Offboarding Guidelines

+    The offboarding process is designed to ensure a smooth and seamless transition when an employee leaves the company.
+The guidelines outline the tasks that need to be completed in order to properly offboard a team member.
+[Learn More](guidelines/team-offboarding.md)

 <hr>